Giessrigl/Discord_RoleManager/README.md

 Initial assignment of user roles.
 Removing and Changing of user roles.

+Also added commands for assigning and changing roles based on the characters they are playing on specific servers (by retrieving information from the games API).
-User-Ids, character names and their roles are stored in a google spreadsheet for further usage (like getting their character profiles and rankings from the games API).
+User-Ids, character names, server names and their roles are stored in a google spreadsheet for further usage (like getting their character profiles and rankings from the games API without needing their characternames and servers again).